Seasons in India and their Months: Types & Characteristics

 Table of Contents

-The Indian seasons in India serve as a constant reminder that change is a natural law.
+The seasons in India serve as a constant reminder that change is a natural law.
 It also represents development and progression.
 The twelve months of the year are divided into six seasons.
 Each lasts two months, according to the ancient Hindu calendar.
-The India Meteorological Department (IMD) states that India experiences four distinct seasons according to global climate patterns.
-Each season is distinguished from the others by its unique beauty and quality.
 Occasionally, external variables may cause this timeline to alter.

-In India, the different seasons are very important because they affect many things like how people live, grow food, and follow traditions.
-Seasons impact daily life, cultural practices, the environment, and farming.
+In India, different seasons impact daily life, cultural practices, the environment, and farming.
 Making sure there’s always enough water for farming, drinking, and other needs is important.
+You must be wondering, How many seasons are there in India?
+In this article, we will discuss in detail the 4 seasons in India with months.

-There are six different seasons in India, each lasting around two months, in traditional Indian calendars and culture.
+There are a total of six different seasons in India, each lasting around two months, in traditional Indian calendars and culture.
 In contrast to the conventional four seasons, these seasons are based on the lunar calendar and are more region-specific.
-Here is how many seasons are there in India:
+The six seasons in India include Shishir Ritu (Winter), Vasant Ritu (Spring), Grishma Ritu (Summer), Hemant Ritu (Pre-Winter), Sharad Ritu (Autumn), and Varsha Ritu (Monsoon).

 Seasons in India with months